Pramith08/AeroEncrypt/README.md

 # AERO ENCRYPT
 AERO ENCRYPT is an offline password manager application built with Flutter.
-It allows users to securely store and retrieve their passwords using AES+RSA encryption.
+It allows users to securely store and retrieve their passwords using hybrid AES+RSA encryption.
 The app ensures that your credentials are stored securely on your device and can only be accessed by you.

 ## Features
 - **User Registration and Login -** Uses Firebase for user authentication.